marwahsparsh24/Air-Quality/README.md

 Hyperparameter Sensitivity analysis was conducted in XGBoost(params - n_estimators, learning_rate, max_depth) and Random Forest (n_estimators),Iterated over a range of values for each hyperparameter, training and evaluating the model on each setting,Calculated RMSE for each hyperparameter configuration to assess model performance, logged and saved hyperparameter settings using MLFlow,Generated a visualization showing the relationship between hyperparameter values and RMSE.

+## Model Bias Detection (using Slicing Techniques)

+Perform Slicing:
+The dataset is segmented into subgroups based on slicing features like hour, day_of_week, month, and season.
+These slices allow for evaluating model performance across different data subgroups.

+Track Metrics Across Slices:
+Key metrics such as MAE, RMSE, R², and MBE are computed for each slice of data.
+These metrics are tracked and logged in MLflow to monitor performance disparities across subgroups.

+Bias Mitigation:
+Significant deviations from average metrics flag biased slices for further review.

+Document Bias Mitigation:
+Bias detection results, including biased slices and their metrics, are logged into MLflow for transparency.
+Visualizations are also generated to document disparities and facilitate further analysis.